CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

 Preparer is a function that takes instance of `Args` as argument and returns the modified.
 Preparers are used for request preparation.
 That means add or change arguments before request.

+Preparers are executed after internal argument parsing.
+So, all request parameters are available in `Args` model within a preparer.

 ### Algorithm